JeeWeetje/iot-workshop/Azure.md

 13. Select `Create` again and the portal will start creating the namespace.
 Once it is created, a notification is shown
 14. Creating a namespace will take some time, but we want to complete this step
 15. So navigate back to the resource group (repeate step 1 and 2) and check the namespace creation in the resource group
-16. If the namespace becomes listed, select it.
+16. If the namespace becomes listed, select `TechDays42ns`.
 Otherwise, refresh the list a few times
 17. You are now in the namespace blade.
 It should be shown like this, with all information available (otherwise, refresh a few times):

     ![alt tag](img/azure-namespace.png)